 The need for this service is illustrated in table B which details the number of cases that have received direct support from the Welfare Support Officer since the role was introduced.
-It is also worth noting that in March 2022 the highest number of referrals were received by the Welfare Support Officer which would seem to coincide with the energy price cap increase from the 1 April 2022.

 Table B also provides a breakdown of the specific support accessed for all cases, with significant numbers seeking support via the Household Support Fund.
-This fund supports those most in need with energy bills, food and fuel, and was available December 2021 to January 2022.
-It has now been recommenced and will run May - September 2022.
+This fund supports those most in need with energy bills, food and fuel, and was available December 2021 to January 2022, commenced again May 2022 - September 2022, with a further programme launched on 26th October 2022 which will run until end of March 2023.

-However, it should be noted that the dedicated Welfare Support Officer role is a temporary post funded until January 2023 and in order to continue this service additional funding will need to be secured.
+However, it should be noted that the dedicated Welfare Support Officer role is a temporary post funded until January 2023, and in order to continue this service additional funding will need to be secured.